pintub/dataStructure-algo/Leetcode/src/main/java/year2k21/common/pattern/recursionANDbacktracking/RecursionAndBackTracking.md

 - Subsequence : Non-continuous, but position is ordered
     - 3-size Array, Find all subsequences.
 Total = 2^3 subsequences.
     - Example, For 123 => __Take/NoTake_"1"__ | __Take/NoTake_"2"__ | __Take/NoTake_"3"__
-    - `Mechanism` : Take-DontTake approach.
-An exception for Dups discussed below
+    - `Mechanism` : At any position, Take-DontTake approach.
 - Subset : #Subsequence = #Subset.
 But subset can be of any order.
 If a question asks that find all subsets, You can find all subsequences
-  - Example, For {1,2,3} , {3, 1} is subset, but on subsequence.
+  - Example, For {1,2,3} , {3, 1} is subset, but not subsequence.
 For subsequence, you need {1,3}
-  - `Mechanism` : Take-DontTake approach.
-An exception for Dups discussed below
+  - `Mechanism` : At any position,Take-DontTake approach.
 - Permutation : n! for a n-size Array or String, i.e. Generic Formula nPr = n!/(n-r)!, here nPn
     - Example, For 123 => {123,132,231,213,312,321}
-    - `Mechanism` : Take one from list of available candidates, as ordering duplicates needed
+    - `Mechanism` : At any position,Take one from list of available candidates(But Take a candidate only once), as ordering duplicates needed
 - Combinatation : nCr = n!/((n-r)! * r!)
     - Above Example, Combination = {123} , avoids duplicates in terms of ordering
     - #Permutations (considers ordering) > #Combinattions
-  - `Mechanism` : TakeO-DontTake approach, as ordering duplicates should be avoided
+  - `Mechanism` : At any position,TakeO-DontTake approach, as ordering duplicates should be avoided

+### Meechanism Visualization
+- At any position, Take-DontTake approach (Subsequence/Subset/Combinatation)
+- At any position,Take one from list of available candidates(But Take a candidate only once) (Permutation or Permutation Duplicates)
+- At any position,Take one from list of available candidates(But Take a candidate any-times) (unbounded knapsack)

 ### Common Template of Code (Take or Dont Take )
 - [CombinationSum39](https://github.com/pintub/dataStructure-algo/blob/master/Leetcode/src/main/java/year2k21/common/pattern/recursionANDbacktracking/date12042023/CombinationSum39.java)
 - [SubsetsDuplicateII90](https://github.com/pintub/dataStructure-algo/blob/master/Leetcode/src/main/java/year2k21/common/pattern/recursionANDbacktracking/date12042023/SubsetsDuplicateII90.java)